 Types of Spinal Implants

-As mentioned earlier, spinal implants fall into two groups, fusion and non-fusion.
+As mentioned earlier, Spine Implants fall into two groups, fusion, and non-fusion.
 When it comes to lumbar fusion surgery, the two groups can be categorized as those placed within the inter-body space (the disc space) or positioned directly onto the spine for stabilization.